-- open text fields where reps can type as much or as little as they want,
+- Open text fields where reps can type as much or as little as they want

-- a bank of custom quick responses,
+- a bank of custom quick responses

-- pre-defined multiple choice answers that save to properties in HubSpot CRM.
+- Pre-defined multiple choice answers that save to properties in HubSpot CRM

 And that’s it.

-After that you have your Sales Playbook.
+After that, you'll have your Sales Playbook.